mainlp/mainlp.github.io/_pages/projects.md

 - *Understanding Indirect Answers.* Indirect answers are replies to polar questions without explicit use of Yes/No clues.
 Example: Q: Do you wanna crash on the couch?
 A: I gotta go home sometime.
 Indirect answers are natural in human dialogue, but very difficult for a conversational AI system.
 Build an NLP model that improves automatic understanding of indirect questions in English.
 Project can be extended to multlingual/transfer learning.
-Reference: [Louis et al., 2020](https://aclanthology.org/2020.emnlp-main.601/) and [Damgaar et al., 2021](https://aclanthology.org/2021.codi-main.1/)
+Reference: [Louis et al., 2020](https://aclanthology.org/2020.emnlp-main.601/) and [Damgaard et al., 2021](https://aclanthology.org/2021.codi-main.1/)

 ### V4: Human-centric Natural Language Understanding: Uncertainty, Perception, Vision